-Sophie’s aunt Bea is the only living family member who has met Alida and answers many of Sophie’s questions.
+Sophie’s aunt Bea is the only living family member who has met Alida and answers many of Sophie’s questions in Part 1 - up to Ch 20.
 The reality of Alida’s trauma is so unjust, extreme and prolonged, that even Bea struggles to believe that her experiences with her mother-in-law’s family were real.

 The story illustrates how devastating inter-generational trauma’s impact is upon families.
 Skeletons come to life as Sophie observes five generations of Alida’s family and their behaviour patterns, allowing her (and us) to learn a lot about how us how inter-generational trauma ripples through families.